Prasannaverse13/CodeClarity/README.md

     *   **Google Gemini API Key:** Obtain one from [Google AI Studio](https://aistudio.google.com/app/apikey).
     *   **Sensay API Key & Replica ID:**
         *   The `SENSAY_API_KEY` provided is an example.
 You should have your own from Sensay.
-        *   `SENSAY_REPLICA_ID`: You need to create a Replica on the Sensay platform, train it with relevant coding knowledge, and then use its unique ID here.
+        *   `SENSAY_REPLICA_ID`: **Crucial!** You MUST create a Replica on the Sensay platform ([https://sensay.io/](https://sensay.io/)), train it with relevant coding knowledge, and then use its unique ID here.
+The "Ask Mentor" feature will not work without a valid Replica ID.
         *   `SENSAY_USER_ID`: This is used to identify the user interacting with the Sensay replica.
 It can be a static ID for general use or a dynamic ID if you implement user accounts.
     *   *Note: Never commit your `.env` file or your API keys directly into your code.*